Let’s Talk About Pain Medicines (Phase 1)

 - When to call the pharmacist or provider

-Each participant will receive an easy-to-understand lesson booklet, provided in English and Spanish.
-In addition, 4 multilingual printable fact sheets are also available for participants and will be widely distributed on the following topics:
+Each participant received an easy-to-understand lesson booklet, provided in English and Spanish.
+In addition, 4 multilingual printable fact sheets were distributed on the following topics:

 - How are prescription opioids and other pain medicines different?